hdsuperman/max-string/README.md

-# max-length
+# max-string

-`max-length` is a lightweight utility library that provides predefined maximum lengths for common data types and formats.
+`max-string` is a lightweight utility library that provides predefined maximum lengths for common data types and formats.
 This package simplifies your workflow for database schema validation, frontend form validation, and backend API validation.
 The values are derived from widely recognized international standards, ensuring accuracy and reliability.